csutedja/Dell-T3610-OpenCore-Build/README.md

-##### Brightness Control on Monitor
+##### Brightness Control on Dell Monitor
-I have a 1440p Dell monitor, and I like to control its brightness/contrast with the Lunar app.
+I have a 1440p Dell U2518D monitor hooked up with DisplayPort, and I like to control its brightness/contrast with the Lunar app.
 This is a complete replacement for the Dell Display Manager on Windows.
 I can map keys to brightness control which can mimic a MacBook style keyboard.